 - Five hundred and seventy physicians chose to surrender their license: If a physician willingly surrenders their license, it will not be renewed, restored, or reinstated.

-- Seven hundred and sixty-four physicians were placed on probation: Physicians on probation will have their license monitored, practice under supervision, or be prohibited from performing specific medical procedures.
+- Seven hundred sixty-four physicians were placed on probation: Physicians on probation will have their license monitored, practice under supervision, or be prohibited from performing specific medical procedures.

 - Quality-of-care complaints led to 869 continuing medical education (CME) requirements: Generally, CME requirements are issued when the problems stem from the physician’s standard of care or treatment skills.